jdrbc/podly_pure_podcasts/README.md

 ./run_podly_docker.sh --test-build
 ```

-### Advanced Docker Options
+### Docker Options

-You can also use command-line options with the run script:
+You can use these command-line options with the run script:

 ```bash
 # Force CPU mode even if GPU is available